AMICI-dev/AMICI/documentation/PYTHON.md

 ## Model Definition

-This guide will guide the user on how specify models in Python using SBML.
+This guide will guide the user on how to specify models in Python using SBML.
 For example implementations see the examples in the python/examples directory.

 ### SBML input